Ofi-Services/celosphere-atendees-site/site/assets/images/README.md

 # Images Directory

-This directory contains all images used in the Ofi Services website.
+This directory contains all images used in the OFI Services website.

 ## Structure:
 - `logos/` - Company logos and branding assets